fortressforever-2013/fortressforever-src/README.md

   2. Open the generated `Game_FF.sln` or `Everything_FF.sln` using Visual Studio 2022.
   3. Switch the current configuration from `Debug` to `Release`.
   4. Run `Build Solution`.
-      * The compiled binaries would automatically be copied to `mp\game\FortressForever2013`.
+      * The compiled binaries should automatically be copied to `mp\game\FortressForever2013`.

 - ## Linux
   **Note:** These instructions were only tested on Ubuntu 22.04 (Jammy Jellyfish), but should work for most Debian-based Linux distributions.